 eleven and eleven five.

-Also note well, cam prices are exchange elsewhere.
+Also note well, cam prices are exchange.
 Some vendors have as much as $300 core charge on these.

 The BT-C01 and BT-C06 cams require spring kits, which requires pulling the heads -- on a Gen I, this means dropping the engine.

-A good time to install a big bore kit
+This would be a good time to install a big bore kit.